Issues You May Encounter in a High Net Worth Divorce

 The tables and formulas used to calculate a parent’s child support obligation are based on statistics and averages.
 If your financial situation is not typical of the average Illinois family, calculating child support using the statutory formulas may be inappropriate.
 Instead, the court may deviate from the typical method of determining child support and instead make a determination based on your unique circumstances.

 Hidden Assets and Financial Fraud

 Financial transparency is a crucial element in any divorce case but it is especially vital in high-income divorce cases.
 Some spouses may attempt to manipulate their divorce settlement by hiding assets, undervaluing assets, transferring funds, or falsifying financial information.
 They may use businesses to conceal assets or even intentionally overpay the IRS to create the illusion of a lower net worth.
 If you suspect that your spouse will lie about finances during divorce, speak to a divorce lawyer right away.
 A skilled attorney with experience handling complex divorce cases can help you uncover hidden assets and get the divorce settlement you deserve.

 Contact a St. Charles High Asset Divorce Lawyer

 If you or your spouse have a high income or own expensive assets, you need a divorce attorney who has experience successfully handling high asset divorce cases.
-Contact a skilled Kane County divorce lawyer from Shaw Family Law, P.C.
+Contact a skilled Kane County divorce lawyer from Shaw Sanders, P.C.
 Call us at 630-584-5550 to schedule a free, personalized consultation.